google/draco/docs/guides/BROWSER.md

 ## JavaScript Decode

-This is a minimal example to show how to use the Draco JavaScript deocder to decode Draco files in the browser.
+This is an example to show how to use the Draco JavaScript deocder to decode Draco files in the browser.

 This is the minimal amount of code to decode a Draco file: